quattor/quattor.github.com/_initial_installation/uefi-support.md

 * `localboot.cfg` for Grub2 EFI: recommended file is provided by `aii-pxelinux` RPM and installed in `/usr/share/doc/aii-pxelinux-VERSION/eg`
   (`localboot.cfg.grub2`).

-Also the DHCP server configuration must be updated to recognize the UEFI vendor class and use the appropriate boot loader and configuration files.
+Also the DHCP server configuration must be updated to recognise the UEFI vendor class and use the appropriate boot loader and configuration files.
 On an ISC DHCP server, this is typically done by adding in the `dhcpd` configuration (in the file dedicated to Quattor-managed machines for example) something like: